wp-plugins/slideshow-jquery-image-gallery/readme.txt

 the website and has to output them on the page.
 A strict doctype does not allow stylesheets to be in the body of the website and thus the slideshow may not be styled.

+= Why does Internet Explorer show a big blank space above the slideshow? =

+Internet Explorer is a very strict browser, so when a big blank space above your slideshow is showing your page may contain some invalid HTML.
+Most times invalid HTML is caused by placing the slideshow's shortcode or PHP snippet into an anchor tag (`<a></a>`) or paragraph tag (`<p></p>`), while you can only place a slideshow within a 'div' element (`<div></div>`).

 == Screenshots ==